xtexx/central/admin/config-cheat-sheet.md

 - `SCHEMA`: **\<empty\>**: For PostgreSQL only, schema to use if different from "public".
 The schema must exist beforehand, the user must have creation privileges on it, and the user search path must be set to the look into the schema first (e.g. `ALTER USER user SET SEARCH_PATH = schema_name,"$user",public;`).
 - `SSL_MODE`: **disable**: SSL/TLS encryption mode for connecting to the database.
-This option is only applied for PostgreSQL and MySQL.
+This option is only applied for PostgreSQL and MySQL/MariaDB.
-  - Valid values for MySQL:
+  - Valid values for MySQL/MariaDB:
     - `true`: Enable TLS with verification of the database server certificate against its root certificate.
 When selecting this option make sure that the root certificate required to validate the database server certificate (e.g. the CA certificate) is on the system certificate store of both the database and Forgejo servers.
 See your system documentation for instructions on how to add a CA certificate to the certificate store.
     - `false`: Disable TLS.
     - `disable`: Alias for `false`, for compatibility with PostgreSQL.